 Beautiful and cheap homes to build – we show you our favorites!
 Which one do you like most?

 Architecture: 8 Beautiful houses that were very cheap to build

 Architectural firm Erb Santiago went ultra-simple to keep costs down and construction time to a minimum with this affordable new build home.
 The simple two-storied, cubic volume of this house uses low-cost timber-framing and is built atop an economical concrete slab foundation that extends beyond the walls of the house to form pathways along the perimeter and a concrete curtain for the carport.
 The carport itself is made from raw wooden posts and cane, a vernacular Argentine design gesture that's as cheap as it is charming.

-You can't get home design like this on the cheap, right?
-Not to mention the million dollar view… Your assumptions are wrong when it comes to The Evans House, built to budget in the Argentine wine country surrounding the city of Mendoza.
+How to build a house for cheap and, not to mention, get a million-dollar view?
+Your assumption is wrong if you think it’s impossible.
+The Evans House is built to budget in the Argentine wine country surrounding the city of Mendoza.
 Constructed using reinforced concrete, steel and wood, this stunning modern home clocks in at 270 m2 and is deeply sensitive to its environment, resembling a wine barrel or hollow log.
 It's this uncompromising, creative approach that's turned little money into luscious modern.